aws-samples/orgs-prescriptive-guidance/README.md

 #### Installation

-To deploy the template, you first need to install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+To deploy the sample template, first install the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html).
+Then execute these commands to check out the sample from GitHub and deploy a CloudFormation template that creates an IAM role that will be used by GitHub Actions to deploy the sample.

 ```bash
 git clone https://github.com/aws-samples/orgs-prescriptive-guidance